porsche-design-system/porsche-design-system/packages/components/src/components/layout/table/table.examples.md

 ## Caption

 A caption that describes the content of the table can be set in two ways.
+It's mandatory to define a descriptive caption to fulfill accessibility criteria.

 ### Via property